Medite Premier FR

 Why and when does timber need protection?

 Both softwood and hardwood timbers have an amazing variety of natural properties that lend themselves well when used in building applications.
-Properties differ between species but timber products are generally thermally and acoustically insulating, easy to work, residually strong and lightweight to list a but a few.
+Properties differ between species but timber products are generally easy to work, residually strong and lightweight.

-In order to meet today’s building standards and codes of practice and to enhance its performance in service, timber's natural ability sometimes needs additional help.
+To meet today’s building standards and to enhance its performance in service, timber's natural ability sometimes needs additional help.
 We can categorise these situations simply into two areas:

 Extending the service life of timber by enhancing its durability: resistance to decay and insect attack